uwu/sheltupdate/README.md

 ![](https://github.com/catppuccin/catppuccin/raw/main/assets/footers/gray0_ctp_on_line.svg)

-sheltupdate is a passion project made with love by [Yellowsink](https://github.com/yellowsink) (and other uwu.network contributors).
+sheltupdate is a passion project made with love, primarily by [Hazel](https://github.com/yellowsink) and [Wiz](https://github.com/ioj4), with help from other uwu.network contributors.